lfe/lfe/README.markdown

 Added ```(export all)``` attribute to module definition.

-New records which allow giving default values as in vanilla Erlang.
+Added new records which allow giving default values as in vanilla Erlang.
 Records are still compatible with vanilla Erlang but now more pratical to use.
 NOTE this change is not backwards compatible as syntax for
 ```(make- ...)``` and ```(match- ...)``` have changed.
 Also added general